November 10, 2017 - January 7, 2018

 - Drop off a response.
-This can be a physical letter, a painting, a written proposal for a performance, etc. etc. Physical drop offs can be made at the Logan Center Gallery between 10am and noon from Monday, October 30 through Friday, November 3.
+This can be a physical letter, a painting, an object, a chalk-comment on the gallery wall, etc. etc. Physical drop offs can be made at the Logan Center Gallery during the run of the exhibition.
 ALL submitted materials may be presented in the exhibition.

-Please Note: By sumitting a physical response or comment online, you agree for this material to be used within the context of the exhibition at the Logan Center Gallery.
+Please Note: By submitting a physical response or comment online, you agree for this material to be used within the context of the exhibition at the Logan Center Gallery.
 All responses will be presented anonymously and appear in full without modification.

 Brown People Are the Wrens in the Parking Lot is presented by Logan Center Exhibitions.
 Generous support provided by the Richard and Mary L. Gray Center for Arts and Inquiry at the University of Chicago.

 If you want to use the space for a performance, meeting, class, reading, etc., please read below:

 - We will get back to you within 48 hours